 It is debated whether the episode described by al-Qifti really happened.
 Some, maybe most, modern historians—like Bernard Lewis—think it is a fabrication.
 One reason mentioned for the unreliability of al-Qifti’s report is that he lived more than 500 years after the events he describes.

-During the Abbasid caliphate (8th-13th century) Muslim elites became interested—for reasons still debated—in classic Greek books and started commissioning their translation into Arabic.
-Thus, though there was no danger to these texts before the Muslim conquests, these conquests themselves might have created a danger to them, from which the later protection by the Muslim elites and the translations saved them.
+Thus, though there was no danger to these ancient Greek texts before the Muslim conquests, these conquests themselves might have created a danger to them, from which the later protection by the Muslim elites and the translations saved them.

 Is it true that the works of Aristotle would have been lost for Europeans without the Arabic translations?